titoBouzout/BufferScroll/readme.md

 # Bugs

- * The application does not have an event listener for when you switching, opening and closing projects, and close windows, then this package can't save the data for the focused files.
-Also, by not providing these listeners, this package has suboptimal methods for saving it's data.
+ * The application does not have an event listener for when you swtich, open or close projects, and windows, then this package can't save the data for the focused files.
+By not providing these listeners, this package has suboptimal methods for saving it's data.
 Such listening change of views, focus lost, file closing, saving, etc.
  * For some reason sublime API is not restoring scroll of xml/html documents, including: xml, tpl, html, xhtml See: http://www.sublimetext.com/forum/viewtopic.php?f=3&t=6237&start=0 Also this will and is causing problems for these that use the build screeen with F4.
 Also, is causing another problem, that you can't request to sublime to open a file at a given row, because this plugin will overwrite the scrolled line. http://www.sublimetext.com/forum/viewtopic.php?f=5&t=3503&start=20#p22324
- * Again, there is no event listener for when a view is scrolled, then this package, has another suboptimal way of listening for changes of scroll, such tracking the scroll every x time.
+ * There is no event listener for when a view is scrolled, then this package, has another suboptimal way of listening for changes of scroll, such tracking the scroll every x time.

 # Forum Thread